SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 The change is enforced by performance reasons.

 #### Implemented

+##### Breaking change in the Alarms, Events, Measurements APIs - required parameters will be introduced

+As announced earlier, most recently with [release 10.17](/release-10-17-0/announcements-10-17-0), at least one query parameter limiting the affected data will be required to prevent accidental deletion of too many objects during a bulk delete operation.
+This change affects the following APIs:

+* `DELETE /alarm/alarms` requires at least one of the following parameters: `source`, `dateFrom`, `dateTo`, `createdFrom`, `createdTo`
+* `DELETE /event/events` requires at least one of the following parameters: `source`, `dateFrom`, `dateTo`, `createdFrom`, `createdTo`
+* `DELETE /measurements/measurement` requires at least one of the following parameters: `source`, `dateFrom`, `dateTo`

 ##### Breaking change in the Inventory API - restrictions for a set of properties